hridh704/Space-Weather/README.md

 This application is ready for deployment to GitHub Pages.

-1.  **Push to GitHub:** Create a new repository on GitHub and push your local code to it. **Important:** For security, avoid pushing your `config.ts` file if it contains your real API key.
+1.  **Push to GitHub:** Create a new repository on GitHub and push your local code to it.

 2.  **Enable GitHub Pages:**
     -   In your GitHub repository, go to the **Settings** tab.